 1) Best places to visit in Phuket – Wat Chalong Temple:

 If you’re looking for a serene and peaceful environment, right in the heart of busy Phuket, the beautiful Wat Chalong Temple is the place to go!
-It’s the most important historical Buddhist landmark on the whole island, and still plays an important role in the lives of many locals.
+It’s one of the most important historical landmarks in Thailand, and still plays an important role in the lives of many locals.

-There’s several different buildings to tour at Wat Chalong, but what makes it a Phuket must see is the beautifully decorated grand pagoda, or ‘Cedhi’, which houses a splinter of a bone from Buddha.
+There are several different buildings to tour at Wat Chalong, but what makes it a Phuket must-see is the beautifully decorated grand pagoda, or ‘Cedhi’, which houses a splinter of a bone from Buddha.

 Intricate golden wall and ceiling paintings can be found throughout the pogada, so when visiting myself I made sure to spend plenty of time exploring and taking in the magnificent artwork… In truth, the temple was probably the most beautiful place I visited during my whole time Thailand island hopping!